http

 .then(console.log)

-If you need features that aren't supported currently, like detecting and handling HTTP_PROXY
+If you need features that aren't supported currently, like detecting and handling HTTP_PROXY environment variables, you can

 wrap this client or implement your own HTTP client.
 (See section below.)